willhooi/gogosg/README.md

   ```
 ## Reference
 1. Project is inspired by a similar project by [Damian Boh](https://github.com/damianboh/sg_attractions_outings_django)
-2. [ChatGPT](https://chat.openai.com/) is used as assistive tool to generate most CSS files, utils.js, checking of errors & improvement to general aesthetics.
+2. [ChatGPT](https://chat.openai.com/) is used as assistive tool to generate most CSS files, utils.js, fetchimage blob function, checking for & fixing errors and suggest improvements on general code aesthetics.
-3. Code base is primarily adapted from IT5007 assignments and modified accordingly.
+3. Code base is heavily adapted from IT5007 assignment templates and modified accordingly.